Philtoks/Philip-Backend-API/README.md

 Step 2: From your Vscode, click on the search bar and select "Show and run commands" or SHIFT + Command + P (Mac users)
         Then search up "Publish to Github".
 This will move your folder to github and create a repo instead of creating in github and then cloning in your local machine

-Step 2: Create EC2 instance from AWS and SSH into the machine.
+Step 2: Create EC2 instance from AWS, expose port 8091 and SSH into the machine.
         Switch to root user "sudo -i" and install docker in your EC2 machine (follow steps from docker documentation) Also check if git is installed in the EC2 instance "git --version" run "git clone github_repo_URL" to clone your gihub repo